 What if Team GB’s medals were split up and put into the overall medal table?
 Team GB’s team medals alone would secure eighth place, behind France but ahead of South Korea; the East of England would be 21st behind Canada and above Uzbekistan; and African-born Britons and the West Midlands would be 29th and 30th respectively.

-Maps produced with Tabletop JS and Mapbox.
+Maps produced with Leaflet and Carto.
 Full-screen version here.